sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - overview/index.md

 Welcome to Sensible's documentation.
 Sensible extracts structured data from documents, for example PDFs of business forms.

-Sensible uses an extraction configuration, or *"config"*, for extracting from a set of similar documents that you send to Sensible, either through our app or through our API.
+Sensible uses an extraction configuration, or "config", for extracting from a set of similar documents that you send to Sensible, either through our app or through our API.
 You have the following options for authoring configs:

 | Use case                                                    | Description                                                  | Get started                                                  |
 | ----------------------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |